Help and Advice

 Always check the hot tub display regularly and ensure the temperature is roughly where you expect it to be.
 It is recommended you check it in the morning, afternoon, and last thing at night.
 It is always good to physically check the water temperature with your hand too.

 The hot tub needs to be powered on continually to ensure the water is cleaned and heated.
-This is indicated by the green ‘filter’ and red ‘heater’ light both being on.
-When both are on, all is good, when both are off, the unit is fully shut down.
+This is indicated by the green ‘filter’ and red ‘heater’ lights both being on.
+When both are on, the heater is operational; when both are off, the unit is shut down.
+If just the green filter light is on, the water won't heat.
+Ensure both red and green lights are on!
+Also check the temperature has not been turned down if the down-arrow button has been pressed.
+You can set the temperature higher by pressing the up-arrow button.

 How do I operate the hot tub?

-Take off the lid and place it somewhere safe where it will not be sat on or damaged.
-Be mindful that each clip has a safety catch on the front which you can slide up or down first (to prevent children opening).
+Take off the lid and place it somewhere safe where it will not be sat on or damaged (make sure there are no sharp objects that may puncture the lid).
+Be mindful that each clip on the lid has a safety catch on the front which you can slide up or down (a child lock).

-The bubbles can be activated by pressing the bubbles button.
-The bubbles will switch off after approx. 15 minutes (in case it is left on by accident whilst unattended) but you may turn back on again if desired.
+The bubbles can be activated by pressing the 'bubbles' button.
+The bubbles will switch off after approx. 30 minutes (in case it is left on by accident whilst unattended) but you may turn back on again if desired.

-To apply the lid, place on top of hot tub, place the skirt all the way around, and then connect the four clips.
+To secure the lid, place on top of the hot tub, pull the skirt down all the way around, and then connect the four clips.

 How do I maintain the hot tub?

 Don't forget, you should be checking the temperature regularly (morning, afternoon and night).
-When you are cleaning the hot tub, it's a good idea to check the water level and top up if required.
-Simply fill to the indicated line approximately 12 inches down from the top of the tub - there's no need to fill to the brim.
+You also need to check the water level daily and may need to top up the water - simply fill to a hand's length from the top (approximately 6 to 8 inches or use the wavy indicator line if present) - there's no need to fill to the brim.
+Remember, adding cold water can cool the tub slightly, so shouldn't be done if using immediately after.

 The filter should be cleaned, ideally, daily.
-To do so, first switch the unit off by pressing either, or both heater and filter buttons (not simultaneously) so the red and green light go out.
-Then screw the provided caps onto the pipe ports on the inside of the hot tub.
-Doing this stops water being pumped over the floor when cleaning the filter.
+To do so, first switch the unit off by pressing the filter button so the red and green lights go off (it will take several seconds to shut down), alternatively, you may prefer or need to switch off at the mains.
+Screw the provided caps onto the pipe ports on the inside of the hot tub.
+Doing this stops water spilling over the floor when cleaning the filter.
 You should be able to screw the caps on with one finger only, if it takes any force to do so, take off and try again.
+DO NOT FORCE THE CAPS ON OR OFF OR YOU COULD DAMAGE THE HOT TUB.

-Once the heater / pump is switched off and the caps are on.
-You can unscrew the large black cap on the unit itself.
-Inside, you will see a filter, rather like a car air, or vacuum cleaner filter.
-Clean this using the provided brush, and also wash the filter under a tap or hose to get it clean.
-Also brush the blue / green sides.
-Also clean the metal filter which sits underneath the paper filter in the same manner.
-Insert the metal filter upright (like a hat).
-Then insert the paper filter which can be inserted back either way up.
+Once the heater / pump is switched off and the caps are on, you may unscrew the large black lid on the unit.
+Inside, you will see a filter rather like a car air, or vacuum cleaner, filter.
+Clean this using the provided brush from edge to edge all around (also brush clean the blue / green sides which may become sticky).
+Wash the filter under a tap or hose to get it clean.
+Clean the metal filter which sits underneath the paper filter in the same manner.
+Insert the metal filter upright (like a hat) and then insert the paper filter (which can be placed either way up).
 Apply the black cover, remove both caps, and then switch back on.
-Ensure both red and green light are on and water is flowing.
-Once done, check there is no water leaving the black cap, and tighten if necessary.
+Ensure both red and green lights are on and water is flowing out of the top port inside the hot tub.
+Once done, check there is no water escaping from the black cap, and tighten if necessary.

-To keep the tub chemically clean, always ensure there are approx. 2 slow-release chlorine tablets in the blue pool float (these can take up to 48 hours to dissolve and prevent over chlorination).
-This is usage dependent, so little use will require less chlorine and heavy use, and not-so-clean water, will require more chlorine (try three at a time).
-Ensure you remove the pool float when the hot tub is in use to avoid the smell of chlorine and for children to not come into contact with the chemical.
+To keep the tub chemically clean, always ensure there are approx. 1 to 2 slow-release chlorine tablets in the blue pool float (these can take up to 48 hours to dissolve and prevent over chlorination).
+This is usage dependent so little use will require less chlorine, and heavy use (and not-so-clean water), will require more chlorine.

 I need further assistance.
 Can you help?